daviddallakyan2005/armenian-ner-network/README.md

 2.  **Preprocessing (`02_preprocessing/preprocess_texts.py`):**
     Cleans and prepares the raw text data, likely involving steps like tokenization, normalization, and segmentation.
 The output is stored in `data/processed/`.
 3.  **Named Entity Recognition (`03_ner/`):**
-    *   Uses a model (potentially fine-tuned RoBERTa, as suggested by `ner_roberta.py`) to identify named entities (like persons, locations, organizations) in the preprocessed text.
-The best performing model out of 36 trained variations was selected based on its F1 score (see `scripts/03_ner/ner_roberta.py` for potential details on training/evaluation).
+    *   Uses a model fine-tuned RoBERTa to identify named entities.
+The best performing model (`daviddallakyan2005/armenian-ner`) is hosted on [Hugging Face Hub](https://huggingface.co/daviddallakyan2005/armenian-ner).
+(See `scripts/03_ner/ner_roberta.py` for potential details on original training/evaluation).
+    *   _During development, 36 models with varying hyperparameters were evaluated (details in `scripts/03_ner/ner_roberta.py`), and the best model was selected based on its F1 score._
-    *   `run_ner_inference_segmented.py` applies the chosen NER model to the processed data, saving the extracted entities, likely into `results/extracted_entities/`.
+    *   `run_ner_inference_segmented.py` applies the NER model (loaded from Hugging Face) to the processed data, saving the extracted entities, likely into `results/extracted_entities/`.
 4.  **Network Building (`04_network_building/`):**
     *   `build_network.py` uses the extracted entities to construct relationship networks (e.g., co-occurrence networks).
 The resulting network data might be saved in `results/networks/`.
     *   `visualize_network.py` generates visualizations of these networks, saving them in `results/network_visualizations/`.